What happened to the Princes in the Tower is one of England’s biggest mysteries of all time.

 What Happened to the Princes?

-Is it possible that names of the princes just slipped out of recorded history?
+Is it possible that the names of the princes just slipped out of recorded history?
 This is not likely, as the public noted their absence at the time of their disappearance.
 Could they have been hidden away to avoid further conspiracy against them?
 This is possible, due to the fact that if they were able to prove they were legitimate, Edward would have been able to retake the crown.
 However, there is no record of this, either.

-Could they have been murdered by order of the new king?
+Could they have been murdered by the order of the new king?
 This is certainly possible.
 There are clues that seem to point to this very thing.
 However, King Richard III was killed in battle three years after taking the throne, making way for the Tudor dynasty.
 It is possible that not Richard, but one of the Tudors killed the princes in the Tower of London.

 Did King Richard III Murder the Princes in the Tower?

 As stated above, it is not certain that the princes were murdered.
 Nonetheless, there were rumors, based on eyewitness claims, that King Richard III had them murdered.
 The August 2015 article regarding the princes in the UK news website Independent, provides many theories and possible murderers of the brothers.
 One of the potential murderers listed is Sir James Tyrell, King Richard’s servant, who some people say confessed under torture that he killed the princes in the tower, as he was ordered.

 Someone had supposedly smothered them with a pillow and then buried them underneath a set of stairs.
 This matches up with evidence found in the Tower of London in 1674.
 That year, the skeletons of two children were found in a chest beneath the Chapel stairs in the tower.
 The remains were taken to Westminster Abbey and buried there, near some of the siblings of the princes.